Licht-en-Stein/neutrino-bootstrap/README.md

 # Online Shop
-Building an online shop exercise with with Neutrino, Bootstrap and NodeJS
+Building an online shop exercise with Neutrino, Bootstrap and NodeJS